How to create better Color Halftone effects in Photoshop

 Step 3: Apply the Color Halftone filter

-Go up to the Filter menu, choose Pixelate and then Color Halftone, just like we did before.
+Go to Filter > Pixelate > Color Halftone, just like before.

 Selecting the Color Halftone filter in Photoshop

-Leave the four Channel options (I covered them earlier in the tutorial if you missed it) at their default values.
+Leave the four Channel options at their default values (I covered them earlier in the tutorial if you missed it).

 Setting an initial dot size for the Color Halftone filter in Photoshop

-This time, because the image is in the CMYK color mode, the Color Halftone filter creates a much better effect.
+With the image in CMYK Color, the Color Halftone filter creates a much more believable effect.

-The cyan, magenta, yellow and black halftone dots are not just sitting in front of the image like they were in the RGB color mode.
-Instead the dots are blending with the photo’s original colors, giving it a nice vintage look.
+The cyan, magenta, yellow, and black halftone dots are now blending with the photo’s original colors, giving it a true vintage look.

 The halftone pattern effect using the Color Halftone filter in CMYK color in Photoshop